marxanweb/general/documentation/docs_user.md

 Once you are logged in you will see the Marxan User Interface.
 This comprises three main elements which are part of a single page web application: the map, the project window (on the left) and the results window (on the right).
 Other windows are shown as and when they are required.
 This single page will remain the main user interface until logging out and all tasks are completed in this interface.
 ## Project window
 On the left hand side of the application user interface is the project window which comprises three tabs: the project tab, the features tab and the planning units tab.
 These tabs taken together represent the inputs to the analysis: which project, which features are part of that project and what planning units will be used.
-For more information on projects see the [Projects](#projects] section.
+For more information on projects see the [Projects](#projects) section.

 ## Results window
 On the right hand side of the application user interface is the results window which also comprises three tabs: the legend tab, the solutions tab and the log tab.
 These tabs taken together represent the outputs of the Marxan analysis and allow the user to change what results are shown and how they are visualised.
 For more information on project outputs see the [Running projects](#running-projects) section.